Aldonza-Watt/ee310/Phase1-Development-of-Probe/Phase-1-introduction.md

 1. Silicone Rubber
 2. Polyvinyl chloride (PVC)

-In order to select the most suitable dielectric material of the probe, we simulated both materials on a software FEMM, with the model of the probe given from the design meeting.
+In order to select the most suitable dielectric material of the probe, we simulated both materials on a software ***FEMM***, with the model of the probe given from the design meeting.
 We used Excel spreadsheet to record the charge and stored energy of the dielectric material at a certain water level.

 In order to find the suitable material for the dielectric, we used 3 parameters and applied 2 formulae to obtain the capacitance C.